 7 Breast Cancer Awareness Month Ideas to Help Fundraisers Make an Impact

 Breast Cancer Awareness Month is an opportunity for thrivers and loved ones to celebrate friendship and family.
-It’s a month for promoting breast cancer awareness and the importance of early detection and prevention.
+It’s a month for promoting breast cancer awareness and the importance of research, early detection, and prevention.
 It’s also a critical month to galvanize communities around the world—bringing the disease front and center to our collective attention.

-It’s because of our supporters’ efforts and time that BCRF is able to fund the brightest minds in research and make an impact all year long.
-Though events will continue to look different this fall, there are still innovative ways to raise money for breast cancer research.
+It’s thanks to our supporters’ efforts that BCRF can fund the brightest minds in research and make an impact all year long.
+There are tons of innovative ways to raise money for breast cancer research.
 If you are looking for inspiration, start with these seven Breast Cancer Awareness Month ideas for fundraisers.

-DIY a race.
-Many organized races and fitness events are taking place in person again or have introduced a hybrid approach.
+Go the distance.
+This fall, many organized races and fitness events are taking place in person again or have introduced a hybrid approach.
 Find a local race to participate in or create your own personal challenge to fundraise for research this Breast Cancer Awareness Month.
 Walk, run, ride, or swim a specific distance and reach out to your family and friends to support your goal.
-Is your local gym streaming virtual classes or hosting them with proper social distance?
+Is your local gym hosting fitness classes, in person or virtually?
 Ask a manager if the gym would host a special fundraising class.
-Ask individuals to make a donation in order to join.
+Ask individuals to donate in order to join.

 Game for research.
-Online gaming and livestreaming are perfect socially distant activities since they can be done from the comfort of home.
+Online gaming and livestreaming have become increasingly popular over the last few years.
 Consider hosting a charity stream on Twitch (Tiltify or Softgiving allow you to collect donations) to support BCRF’s research and breast cancer awareness—all while having fun.
 Visit our gaming page for resources and tips for hosting a successful stream.
-If you’re more of a traditional game night fan, pick an online board game like Monopoly, Scrabble, or Settlers of Catan, and recruit some friends to play after they make a donation.
+If you’re more of a traditional gamer, host a game night, or pick an online board game like Monopoly, Scrabble, or Settlers of Catan, and recruit some friends to play after they make a donation.